 ABSTRACT

 BeadLoom Game was developed to augment the Virtual Bead Loom (VBL) educational tool by providing motivational elements and game play mechanics to encourage players to use the advanced functions of the tool.
 Previous research has proven BeadLoom Game to be successful at teaching the same concepts targeted by the VBL, but did not address the benefits offered by a game based approach over a simple tool.
-In order to evaluate the improved benefits to students we ran a “switching replications” experimental design with two summer camps and found that the game results in statistically greater learning gains when compared to the original tool.
+In order to evaluate the improved benefits to students we ran a “switching replications” experimental design with two summer camps and found that the addition of game elements results in statistically greater learning gains when compared to the original tool.

 Categories and Subject Descriptors